Model Railroad Scales

 Railroad “gauge” refers to track size whereas “scale” measures the size relationship between a model train and its real-world train prototype.
 For example, a model locomotive that is 1/24th the size of the real thing is called 1:24 scale.
 Sometimes you’ll see the terms “gauge” and “scale” used interchangeably even though, technically, they’re different.

-Large Scale model railroading offers several different commercially available scales, that all run on G gauge track ranging from 1:20 to 1:32
+Large Scale model railroading includes several different commercially available scales ranging from 1:20 to 1:32.

 G Gauge Track is 1.77” (45mm) (distance from rail to rail)

 All G Scales run on G Gauge track.